Linzili1235/International-Trade-Big-Data-Visualization/writeup/midpoint.md

 Matplotlib.animation is utilized in the animation process of the race bar chart.
 There are three interactive options for this visual: once, loop and reflect.
 Users can choose flexibly according to their needs.
 Also there are several play options that can let users either watch the whole animation or view the graphs one by one.

-### Data preprocessing pipeline
+### Data Preprocessing
-1. Select variables 'Commodity Code', 'Commodity' and 'Trade Value (US$)' from the huge dataset.
+- Select variables `Commodity Code`, `Commodity` and `Trade Value (US$)` from the huge dataset.
-2. Change the type of `Commodity Code` from string to int.
+- Change the type of `Commodity Code` from string to int.
 Note that `Commodity Code` has a value “total”, which refers to the sum trade value of all categories of commodities.
 Since the focus of the race bar chart is the rank of commodity types, we delete “total” from the dataset and convert it to int.
-3. Choose the main categories whose `Commodity Code` is from 1 to 99.
+- Choose the main categories whose `Commodity Code` is from 1 to 99.
-4. Delete the values "Commodities not specified according to kind" from the `Commodity` column.
+- Delete the values "Commodities not specified according to kind" from the `Commodity` column.
-5. Make abbreviation for the commodity names.
+- Make abbreviation for the commodity names.

-### Vision and goals
+### Goals Changed
 The goal of the race bar chart visualization does not change.
 It communicates the data story in the big picture.
 However, it does change a little in the way we demonstrate the commodity type.
 Initially we tried to add small icons to show the categories more vividly, but it turned out that icons could not convey the exact information of the product types.
 Conveying throught text is a more professional method.
 Also we add the trade values on the right of the bars to make the visual more scientific.